-To mimimize impacts on public health, open burning is generally prohibited in the Bay Area Air Quality Management District with the exception of seventeen (17) types of fires which are regulated under the Open Burning regulation.
+To mimimize adverse smoke impacts on public health, open burning is generally prohibited in the Bay Area Air Quality Management District with the exception of seventeen (17) types of fires which are regulated under the Open Burning regulation.

 Each regulated fire type may only be conducted during its permissive burn period.
 A permissive burn period is the time of year when a particular burn type is allowed.
 The Air District may extend the burn periods in some cases.
 In addition, most allowable fires are limited to only Burn Days, as declared by the Air District, when conditions allow for dispersion of smoke to minimize the impact on public health.